wwnorton/design-system-rfcs/table-component.md

 ## Drawbacks

-- Not supporting paging.
+Why should we not do this?
+Please consider:

+- Pagination is not supported in this version may be in a future version we will support, but for the workaround developer can implement their own pagination as per the application design when uses data table.
-- Not supporting column filter but developer can write own filters using cellFormatter.
+- Column level filters are not supported but developer can write their own filters using cellFormatter.
-- Not supporting nested table.
-- Not supporting virtual scrolling.

 ## Alternatives